l3g3nd2410/ProtectedRoom/README.md

 # ProtectedRoom
-This mod was created to prevent malisious people from spoofing their id with the id of the creator of the room to prevent ban, kick, map vote and more griefing stuff
+This mod was created to prevent malicious people from spoofing their ID with the room creator's ID to prevent them from using bans, kicks, map votes and other griefing stuff.

+Note that you will not be able to create votes while using the room protection.